 - ec2:DescribeAvailabilityZones

-After the user creates an IAM authorization policy, credentials can be created using the following two methods.
+After creating an IAM authorization policy, credentials can be generated using two methods.

-Using IAM sub-account static AccessKey: In this method, you need to attach the authorization policy to the IAM sub-account and use the sub-account's static AccessKeyId and AccessKeySecret as credentials to access AutoMQ.
+• Using IAM Subaccount Static AccessKey: In this approach, attach the authorization policy to the IAM subaccount and utilize the subaccount’s static AccessKeyId and AccessKeySecret as credentials to access AutoMQ.

-To simplify the example, the following configuration file example uses a static AccessKey as credentials.
+To clarify illustrations, the following configuration file example employs a static AccessKey as credentials.

 Step 2: Create Storage Class

-Before installing AutoMQ, it is essential to declare a Storage Class in the Kubernetes cluster for the subsequent allocation of storage volumes.
-These storage volumes have the following purposes:
+Before installing AutoMQ, you must declare a Storage Class in the Kubernetes cluster for allocating storage volumes.
+These storage volumes serve several purposes:

-Storing AutoMQ Controller Metadata: In the AutoMQ cluster, the Controller Pod, which is used for metadata management, needs to mount storage volumes to store KRaft metadata.
+• Storing AutoMQ Controller Metadata: In the AutoMQ cluster, the Controller Pod responsible for metadata management must mount the storage volumes to store KRaft metadata.

-EBSWAL Mode Storage for WAL Data (Optional): If you plan to deploy in EBSWAL mode, each Broker Pod will need to mount a data volume specifically for writing WAL data.
+• EBSWAL Mode Storage for WAL Data (Optional): If you plan to deploy using the EBSWAL mode, each Broker Pod will also require a mounted data volume for writing WAL data.

-Declare the appropriate Storage Class according to your cloud provider or private data center's Kubernetes storage plugin, and then record the Storage Class name for later parameter configuration.
+Please specify the Storage Class based on the Kubernetes storage plugin from your cloud provider or private data center, then keep a record of the Storage Class name for later parameter configuration.

 apiVersion: storage.k8s.io/v1